AI Subtitle Drift Stabilizer

 Does this work with VTT files too?

 Yes.
-The tool auto-detects SRT versus WebVTT, keeps the WEBVTT header, NOTE and STYLE blocks, cue identifiers, and any cue settings after the arrow on timing lines.
+The tool auto-detects SRT versus WebVTT and preserves the WEBVTT header, NOTE and STYLE blocks, cue identifiers, and any cue settings that follow the arrow on a timing line.
+Only the start and end timestamps are rescaled; everything else passes through untouched.
+You can also convert formats afterwards with the SRT to VTT converter.

 Are my subtitle files uploaded anywhere during processing?